labex-labs/open-source-labs/python/python-mastery/lab-ex7-3-learn-about-class-decorators/en/step2.md

     return cls
 ```

-This decorator:

-- Finds all `Validator` instances in the class
-- Automatically builds the `_fields` list from their names
+Let's break down what this decorator does:

+- It first creates an empty list called `validators`.
+Then, it iterates over all the attributes of the class using `vars(cls).items()`.
+If an attribute is an instance of the `Validator` class, it adds that attribute to the `validators` list.
+- After that, it sets the `_fields` attribute of the class.
+It creates a list of names from the validators in the `validators` list and assigns it to `cls._fields`.
-- Calls `create_init()` to generate the `__init__` method
+- Finally, it calls the `create_init()` method of the class to generate the `__init__` method, and then returns the modified class.
-- Returns the modified class

-3. Save the file.
+3. Once you've added the code, save the `structure.py` file.
+Saving the file ensures that your changes are preserved.

-4. Now, let's modify our `stock.py` file to use this decorator:
+4. Now, we need to modify our `stock.py` file to use this new decorator.
+Open the `stock.py` file using the following command:

 ```bash
 code ~/project/stock.py
 ```

-5. Update the `stock.py` file to use the decorator:
+5. Update the `stock.py` file to use the `validate_attributes` decorator.
+Replace the existing code with the following:

 ```python
 # stock.py